osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

 * `contains`: Returns a `Boolean` indicating if the list contains a specified element.
 The element is passed as a parameter to `contains`.

+The following members only apply to lists that have an optional element type such as `List<ComponentInstance?>` or `List<String?>`:

+* `filterPresent`: Filters the optional elements of the list that have a value.
+Empty elements are filtered out.
+Returns a list with a non-optional element type.
+For example, if the type of the original list is `List<ComponentInstance?>`, then the resulting list will have the type `List<ComponentInstance>`.

 #### LongRange

 The `LongRange` type is backed by the Java type `org.osate.contract.typing.RangeValueHolder` and has the following